bbcawodu/careadvisors-backend/docs/API_Version_2/Care_Advisor_Customer_API/index.md

         - It contains the key "db_id", the value for which is the database id of the updated entry

 - Deleting a row in the care_advisor_customer table.
-    - To delete a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "delete_row".
+    - To delete a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "delete".
     - Request root object information
         - Keys that MUST be omitted:
             - all except "id" and "db_action"